galvdat-hthieu/vgupe2024_team2/README.md

 ### Use Case Diagram
 Our team have four actors in our system:
-Administrator (Admin): In charge of adding and modifying books, book items, and users.
+- Administrator (Admin): The admin is in charge of adding and modifying books, book items, and users.
-User: The user can search the catalog, as well as checkout, reserve, renew, return a book, leave a review, etc.
+- User: The user can search the catalog, as well as checkout, reserve, renew, return a book, leave a review, etc.
-System: Responsible for sending notifications about the latest news onsite and update the status of the service that the users are currently using.
+- System: The system is responsible for sending notifications about the latest news onsite and update the status of the service that the users are currently using.
-Guest: The guest can access the webpage to view its content such as latest news from the library, the regulation or the FAQ.
+- Guest: The guest can access the webpage to view its content such as latest news from the library, the regulation or the FAQ.

 <a href=".document/diagrams/usecase/usecase_guest.png">Use case diagram for guest</a>